-The EU's food safety strategy:
+The EU's food safety policy aims to guarantee

 Imported or homegrown, food must meet high EU standards.

 Where specific consumer protection is justified, there may be special measures governing

 The EU takes great care to ensure that traditional foods are not forced off the market by its food standards, that innovation is not stifled, and that quality does not suffer.

 When new members join the EU (and hence the single market), transitional measures may be needed to give them time to catch up with the EU's high food safety standards.
 In the meantime, they are not allowed to export foodstuffs that do not meet those standards.